This course is only available for students in the BA Urban Studies programme. Students need to have passed Introduction to Methodology.

 Introduction of the chi-square test for testing hypotheses using categorical, count, or frequency data.

-Introduction of the t-test for testing hypotheses about means for one-sample designs.
+Introduction of the t-test for testing hypotheses about means and proportions for one-sample designs.

-Introduction of the t-test for testing hypotheses about means for two-sample designs.
+Introduction of the t-test for testing hypotheses about means and proportions for two-sample designs.

 Introduction of the estimation of magnitude of differences between means, the calculation and interpretation of effect sizes and the introduction of the concept of power of a statistical test.